acmarrs/IntroToDXR/README.md

 * Add antialiasing by casting multiple rays per pixel.
 * Add loading and rendering of models with multiple materials (only a single material is supported now)
 * Add realistic lighting and shading (lighting is currently baked!)
-* Add ray traced shadows. _Extra credit:_ use Any Hit Shaders for shadow rendering
+* Add ray traced shadows. _Extra credit:_ use Any-Hit Shaders for shadow rendering
 * Add ray traced ambient occlusion.
 * Add ray traced reflections for mirror-like materials.
 * Add camera translation and rotation mapped to keyboard and mouse inputs.